 - 1. If you need assistance with the installation, please contact AnyBody support at support@anybodytech.com or phone +45 9635 4286. - 2.
-A free forum providing support is available at the ₱ www.anyscript.org along with a lot of resources.
-The web-user login you have used at ₱ www.anyboytech.com is also valid at ₱ www.anyscript.org and vice versa. - 3.
+A free forum providing support is available at the ₱ www.anyscript.org along with a lot of resources. - 3.
 AnyBody's console application cannot register licenses.
 It will only run if a valid license has been entered from AnyBody's GUI.